 When purchasing livestock, producers should assess and manage the associated Johne’s disease risk.
-Certain situations will increase the risk of spreading the disease and producers are required to assess those risks every time they purchase new livestock.
+Producers who wish to avoid spreading Johne’s disease onto their property should assess those risks every time they purchase new livestock.

 Johne’s disease is most commonly spread by the movement of infected livestock.